Qiskit/rustworkx/docs/source/index.rst

 .. note::

     The project has been renamed to **rustworkx**.
-You can still use the legavcy retworkx name for now but starting in the 1.0.0 release the retworkx name will no longer be supported.
+You can still use the legacy retworkx name for now but starting in the 1.0.0 release the retworkx name will no longer be supported.